sejour/selinuntis/README.md

-# Selinutis
+# Selinuntis

-Selinutis is a SQL builder and mapper that gives Java programmers the ultimate development experience.
+Selinuntis is a SQL builder and mapper that gives Java programmers the ultimate development experience.